 For Sydney, the creation of a piece of sculpture is an exploration.
 The development of the process, sourcing the materials and designing the structures are only a part of the whole undertaking.
 She examines a large selection of computer programs and websites in her research into earth energies, the vibrations of color, grid formations, oscillation, geometric theory, seismology, interference patterns, dowsing, Tai Chi, Chi Gong, shape theory and metallurgy.
 For this series, she had lengthy discussions with fabricators who produce the raw materials, and she has worked closely with a metal machinist to design the movable mechanism holding the sculptures out from the wall.
 All this is in addition to thinking deeply about the meaning and implications of her work, manipulating the materials, and engaging her creativity and imagination throughout every aspect of the project.

 Sydney Blum now lives and works in Nova Scotia.
-She has had exhibitions at P.S.
+She has been represented by Kim Foster Gallery in New York since 2001.
+She has had public exhibitions at P.S.
 1, the New Museum, the Sculpture Center, the Fine Arts Museum of Long Island, Massachusetts College of Art in Boston as well as locations in Europe.
 Her work has been reviewed and discussed in international art journals, including Art Forum, Art in America and The New York Times.
 She taught at the Parsons College of Fine Art in New York for 17 years.
 She has received grants from Artist Space, the New York Foundation for the Arts and Creation Grants for Arts Nova Scotia.

 Today we’d like to introduce you to Sydney Blum.
 Sydney, please kick things off for us by telling us about yourself and your journey so far.
 I grew up in a rural college town in central New York State.
 I drove my parents crazy with wanting to make things but not having the right materials…Read More